ajwild320/Project-Trivia-Inferno/README.md

 <ins>**Task 1:**</ins>\
 Original formatting work has been converted into an Express app in partially implemented MVC Architecture.
+Basic question and answer API has been implemented into the current iteration of the project.
+Basic (initial) question and answer functionality has been implemented alongside the ability to choose an initial set of categories.

 <ins>**Task 2:**</ins>\
-We have a <mark>p2</mark> repository created in the organization for our selecting and prototyping a programming language for the Friday submission.
+We have Created several types of issues and posted them for viewing and editing

 <ins>**Task 3:**</ins>\
-Basic question and answer API has been implemented into the current iteration of the project.

-<ins>**Task 4:**</ins>\
-Basic (initial) question and answer functionality has been implemented alongside the ability to choose an initial set of categories.
+We are using express for our backend and will be using MongoDB Atlas for our database hosting

 ---------------------------------------------------------------------------------------------------------------------------------